o1-labs/proof-systems/book/src/specs/kimchi.md

 **`Public`**.
 This variable simply contains the number of public inputs.

-### Prover Index & Constraint System Creation

-TODO: is there a significant difference between prover index and constraint system in our code?
-Merge the two structs?

-The prover follows the following steps to create the constraint system, which is part of the prover index:
+The compilation steps to create the common index are as follow:

 1. If the circuit is less than 2 gates, abort.
 2. Create a domain for the circuit.
 That is,